These spooky little monsters are more cute than scary! They are super easy to make, healthy, and delicious!

 Instructions

-- Pulse the pitted dates in a food processor or blender for a couple of minutes, until they form a smooth paste.
+• Pulse the pitted dates in a food processor for a couple of minutes until they form a smooth paste.

-- Add oats, cocoa powder, peanut butter, peanuts, and mix.
-If the mix is a bit dry, add a couple of tablespoons of water to make it a bit stickier (for tips and trick, read the full recipe here).
+• Add oats, cocoa powder, peanut butter, peanuts, and blend.
+If the mix is a bit dry, add a couple of tablespoons of water to make it a bit stickier (for tips and tricks, check my peanut butter balls recipe here).

-- Use your hands to roll into 1-inch balls.
+• Use your hands to roll into 1-inch balls (you should be able to make around 16 balls).

 Nutrition